cloudevents/spec/http-transport-binding.md

     * `eventTime` maps to `CE-EventTime`
     * `eventID` maps to `CE-EventID`
     * `cloudEventsVersion` maps to `CE-CloudEventsVersion`

+For the `extensions` attribute, each entry of the `extensions` map is mapped to a separate HTTP header.
+The `extensions` attribute itself is not mapped to a header.

+The naming convention for the `extensions` header mapping of attributes is:

+    * Each map entry name MUST be prefixed with "CE-X-"
+    * Each map entry name's first character MUST be capitalized

+Examples:

+    * `example` maps to `CE-X-Example`
+    * `testExtension` maps to `CE-X-TestExtension`

 ##### 3.1.3.2 HTTP Header Values